AlexanderAhlquist/ComicsCrafter/README.md

 ### Resources Used
 During this project I relied on some of the Per Scholas projects in order to implement some features.
 In particular I would like to note that a lot of my Spring Security is based on the project Lab AC10.1 - Spring Boot + Spring Security + Hibernate + MariaDB(SQL).
-I did make many modifications to the code in order for it to work with my project.
+I made modifications to the code in order for it to work with my project, but the design of the security is very much in line with the lab exercise.